La Draga: Subsistence

 The community of La Draga based its subsistence on agricultural and livestock activities.
 The different types of remains have allowed researchers to make a first approach on prehistoric diet from an integrated and multidisciplinary perspective.
 All the phases of food acquisition and transformation are documented: from obtaining it through activities such as agriculture, livestock, gathering, hunting and fishing, through processing and/or cooking with different techniques such as butchering and grinding, to finally its consumption, using several methods like roasting, boiling, or eating it raw.

 Domestic products had a clear predominance in the diet over wild products.
 Domestic animals, such as pigs, cattle, sheep and goats, were the most processed and consumed species.
 However, wild animals such as deer, wild boar, and different types of birds, were hunted and also consumed, but in a limited quantity.
 Evidence of fish and molluscs (lacustrine and marine) were also found.
 The agriculture was cereal-based, focused mostly on the cultivation of naked wheat, legumes and oilseeds (poppies), but wild fruits (hazelnuts, blackberries, acorns) were also processed.

-Tools specifically related to the cooking and consumption of food have also been recovered, such as several wooden bowls, ceramic vessels of different shapes and sizes, wooden ladles and spatulas, a bone spoon, a tortoise shell, as well probable cooking stones.
+Tools specifically related to the cooking and consumption of food have also been recovered, such as several wooden bowls, ceramic vessels of different shapes and sizes, wooden ladles and spatulas, a bone spoon, a tortoise shell, as well as probable cooking stones.